 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Orchard Books on May 1, 2005 in hardcover and has 340 pages.
+This paranormal fantasy is a hardcover edition that was published by Orchard Books on May 1, 2005 and has 340 pages.

 Explore it on Goodreads

 Other books by this author which I have reviewed include Gruffen, Gauge, Glade, Grabber